H-JAVID/JAVID/README.md

-- 👋 Hi, I’m JAVID@Hjavid123
+- 👋 Hi, I’m JAVID
 - 👀 I’m interested in Soccer and Hicking...
 - 🌱 I’m currently learning Cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new ideas.
-- 📫 How to reach me ...
+- 📫 How to reach me : Email: Hjavid123@gmail.com

 <!---
 Hjavid123/Hjavid123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.